unumux/willow/README.md

 ### Including in a Project

-- _If you downloaded a minified css file_, you can include the CSS file in your project and reference it in your index.html file.
-Then as you add **Willow** HTML they will automatically inherit their styles.
+- **If you downloaded a minified css file**, you can include the CSS file in your project and reference it in your index.html file.
+Then as you add **Willow** HTML the components will inherit styling.

-_If you installed via NPM and are using SCSS_ you can include **Willow** and a theme in your project's primary SCSS file like so:
+- **If you installed via NPM and are using SCSS** you can include **Willow** and a theme in your project's primary SCSS file like so:

 ```SCSS
 // Your project's primary scss file - recommended name _styles.scss